Desunovu/ariadne-react-store/README.md

 ### Cloning the Repository and Configuring Environment Variables

 1. Clone the repository: `git clone https://github.com/Desunovu/graphql-store-backend.git`.
-2. Navigate to the project directory.
-3. Edit the `.env` file, specifying the device address in the local network for the `MINIO_ENDPOINT` and `POSTGRES_HOST` variables.

 Now, run the application using one of the following methods:

-### Running with Docker
+#### Running with Docker

-1. Execute the command `docker-compose --profile full up -d` to deploy the entire application, including the required services.
+1. Execute the command `docker-compose --profile full up --build` to deploy the entire application, including the required services.

-### Running the Application in Manual Mode
+#### Running the Application in Manual Mode

 1. - Option 1: Deploy the `postgres` and `minio` services using `docker-compose --profile dev up -d`.
    - Option 2: Deploy and configure `postgres` and `minio` services independently.
+2. Edit the `.env` file, specifying the connection address for the `MINIO_ENDPOINT` and `POSTGRES_HOST` variables.

-2. Install the dependencies: `pip install -r requirements.txt`.
+3. Install the dependencies: `pip install -r requirements.txt`.
-3. Set the `FLASK_APP` environment variable to the main package name `store_backend.py`.
+4. Set the `FLASK_APP` environment variable to the main package name `store_backend.py`.
-4. Run the application: `flask run`.
+5. Run the application: `flask run`.

 ## GraphQL API